-Summary of the Amended and Restated 2014 Plan
+Summary of the Amended and Restated 2014 Plan as amended by the Proposed Amendment

-The following is a summary of the principal features of the Amended and Restated 2014 Plan (as amended to increase the Share Reserve) and its operation.
-The summary is qualified in its entirety by reference to the Amended and Restated 2014 Plan set forth in Schedule C.
+The following is a summary of the principal features of the Amended and Restated 2014 Plan (as amended pursuant to the Proposed Amendment).
+The summary is qualified in its entirety by reference to the full text of the Amended and Restated 2014 Plan, as amended by the Proposed Amendment, set forth in Schedule C.

-The Amended and Restated 2014 Plan provides for the grant of incentive share options, which are "incentive stock options" within the meaning of Section 422 of the U.S. Internal Revenue Code of 1986, as amended, to our employees and any subsidiary corporation's employees, and for the grant of nonstatutory share options, restricted share, restricted share units, share appreciation rights, and performance shares to our employees, officers, directors and consultants.
-As of the Record Date, approximately (i) 172 employees (including officers), (ii) seven (7) non-employee directors, and (iii) one consultant was eligible to receive awards under the Amended and Restated 2014 Plan.
+The Amended and Restated 2014 Plan provides for the grant of incentive share options, which are "incentive stock options" within the meaning of Section 422 of the U.S. Internal Revenue Code of 1986, as amended (the "Code"), to our employees and any subsidiary corporation's employees, and for the grant of nonstatutory share options, restricted and unrestricted shares, restricted share units, share appreciation rights, and performance shares to our employees, officers, directors and consultants.
+As of the Record Date, approximately (i) 260 employees (including all of our executive officers), (ii) nine non-employee directors, and (iii) one consultant were eligible to receive awards under the Amended and Restated 2014 Plan.
 Except in certain limited circumstances, the Corporation's current practice is generally not to grant equity awards to consultants.

-If approved by our shareholders at the Annual Meeting, the Amended and Restated 2014 Plan will continue until April 16, 2030, the tenth anniversary of the date our Board approved the Amended and Restated 2014 Plan, unless terminated earlier as permitted under the Amended and Restated 2014 Plan's provisions.
+The Amended and Restated 2014 Plan will continue until April 16, 2030, the tenth anniversary of the date our Board approved the Amended and Restated 2014 Plan, unless terminated earlier as permitted under the Amended and Restated 2014 Plan's provisions.